-Environmental Services is nearing completion a project to repair or replace approximately 5,600 feet, or about one mile, of public sewer pipes in the Mt.
+Environmental Services has completed a project to repair or replace approximately 5,600 feet, or about one mile, of public sewer pipes in the Mt.
 Scott-Arleta and Woodstock neighborhoods.
 Most of the existing sewer pipes are more than 85 years old and in deteriorating condition.
 The Mt.
 Scott-Arleta and Woodstock Sewer Repair Project is making this infrastructure investment in your neighborhood to protect public health, water quality and the environment by reducing the possibility of sewage releases to homes, businesses and streets.

 Environmental Services has been granted a noise variance to allow open trench work and cured-in-place pipe lining at locations indicated on the maps below.
 A variance is required when work occurs outside normal construction hours, 7:00 a.m. to 6:00 p.m.
 Monday through Saturday.
 This includes work after 6:00 p.m. and before 7:00 a.m., and all hours on Sunday.

 Work will take place for one night at SE 50th Avenue between Reedway and Ramona streets, up to 19 nights on SE 82nd Avenue between Henry and Duke streets.